 Finding: Complies with Condition.
 The subject site is located off of Pease Road and at the existing dead end of Pavilion Place.
 A storm water management report was completed as part of the original Pavilion Park subdivision which included the land in Pavilion Park II.
 Both treatment and detention facilities were constructed as part of Pavilion Park, which were sized to accommodate Pavilion Park II.
-No additional treatment or detention is required.
+There are two discharge points for the storm water and the majority of the drainage flows through the northern of the two.